 Julian Smiles, Cello

-Julian plays on an 1827 Lorenzo Ventapane cello and lives in Sydney.
+Julian plays on a Lorenzo Ventapane cello made in 1827.

 Interview with Julian Smiles

 - Where do you do most of your performing?

 - What do you like about Selby and Friends?

 Presenting beautiful music with old and new friends.
 It is always relaxed and spontaneous music making.

 - What do organisations like Selby and Friends mean for Australian musicians?

 The opportunity to take high level performances on a National tour - increasing one's profile in major centres throughout Australia.